Table of Contents

 3. Cardiac Magnetic Resonance

-- Patients with previously known HCM if additional information could lead to different type of treatment or indicate invasive treatment options, additional information needed in wide range of situations such as failure of from echocardiography to precisely address anatomical details of the mitral valve or the papillary muscles, as well as detailed perception of hypertrophy not of LV (including the affected areas and the scale of disease)
+Patients with previously known HCM if additional information could lead to a different type of treatment or indicate invasive treatment options, additional information needed in a wide range of situations such as failure of from echocardiography to precisely address anatomical details of the mitral valve or the papillary muscles, as well as detailed perception of hypertrophy not of LV (including the affected areas and the scale of disease).

 Concomitant Coronary Disease Evaluation

-- Computed tomographic angiography (CTA) for assessing coronary anatomy in HCM patients, with low likelihood of CAD and experiencing chest discomfort
+Computed tomographic angiography (CTA) for assessing coronary anatomy in HCM patients, with a low likelihood of CAD and experiencing chest discomfort.

 Differential diagnosis of Pediatric Hypertrophic Cardiomyopathy